 Inlaid flowers are so impressive and looks delicate can be seen throughout the Taj Mahal complex.
 In a process known as parchankari, highly skilled stone cutters carve intricate floral designs into white marble and then inlay them with precious and semi-precious stones to form vines and flowers.
 More than 40 different types of precious and semi-precious stones are used for these flowers and they come from all over the world.
 These include Jasper from Punjab lapis lazuli from Sri Lanka, jade from China, malachite from Russia and turquoise from Tibet.

-Entrance Gate is a Blissful, in History of Taj Mahal
+Entrance Gate is a Blissful in Taj Mahal Story

 The main entrance of the Taj Mahal is also unique as it has Hindu carvings.
 It is also decorated with Arabic calligraphy of the Quran inlaid in black stone.
 The Taj Mahal always greets each of its visitors with an inscription, in beautiful calligraphy, which reads, “O soul, may you rest in peace with the Lord.”
 Return, and may peace be with you.”